 AAA Editor Notes

 One of the museum exhibits, In Full Glory Reflected: Maryland during the War of 1812, showcases items from the early 19th-century war.
-A highlight is Francis Scott Key's original manuscript of “The Star-Spangled Banner.”
-Because of its fragility the manuscript is only displayed for 10 minutes of every hour.
-A facsimile is displayed at all times.
+A highlight is Francis Scott Key's manuscript of “The Star-Spangled Banner.”
 A visual arts exhibit includes portraits and landscape paintings by the Peale family of artists.
 Some of Henry Latrobe's paintings, sketches and letter books can be seen.

 An extensive Civil War exhibit shows how Marylanders were affected by the conflict.
 Temporary exhibits also are offered.